-When you’re stuck at home because of a Coronavirus Quarantine, you can do like we did and bake cookies.
+When you’re stuck at home in downtown Milan because of a Coronavirus Quarantine, you can do like we did and bake cookies.

 I would suggest you bake Coronavirus Quarantine Chocolate Chip cookies.